mccanne/sharkfest/README.md

 ```

 ## SQL Tables as Zed Types
+And now we have two relational tables called `deal` and `employee` in one ZSON file:
 ```
 cat tables.zson
+zq -Z "by typeof(this)" tables.zson
 ```

 We can simply add a "FROM" clause to refer to a table by its type name:
 ```
 zq -f table "SELECT name FROM employee WHERE salary >= 250000" tables.zson